SADE’s business lines follow a policy of sustainable development and constant research into constructive and environmentally friendly solutions.

 Prior to any digging operations on its urban worksites, SADE carries out network detection with data transfer to map and marking-out on the ground.
 This methodology brings SADE very good results in terms of damage to utilities.

-In addition to its expertise in tank lining and working with water-resistant concrete, SADE also specialises in sealing structures with geo-synthetic products.
+In addition to its expertise in tank lining and working with water-resistant concrete, SADE also specialises in sealing structures with geo-synthetic products or with the hydroclick® process.
 These solutions apply to landfill sites, basins, reservoirs and any other structure where isolation from the natural environment is made necessary as a protective precaution or because of regulations.
 They apply to both new works and those to be rehabilitated.

 For wastewater, rainwater, sludge, leach, bathing water or process water, their isolation from the natural environment as part of adaptive management is essential.